-In general, marketplace sellers, including multichannel sellers, are relieved of tax compliance obligations with respect to any sales they make through marketplaces operated by marketplace facilitators.
+In general, marketplace sellers, including multichannel sellers, are relieved of tax compliance obligations with respect to any sale they make through marketplaces operated by marketplace facilitators.
 However, marketplace sellers and multichannel sellers may be liable if a marketplace facilitator's failure to collect applicable taxes was the result of incorrect information provided by the marketplace seller or multichannel seller.
 Multichannel sellers continue to be responsible for collecting all state and state-administered local sales taxes applicable to their retail sales in Colorado made outside of marketplaces operated by marketplace facilitators.

-Marketplace sellers and multichannel sellers must keep records documenting they have contracted with a marketplace facilitator to sell through a marketplace, and the contract must explicitly provide that the marketplace facilitator will collect and remit Colorado sales tax on all sales subject to tax.
-In lieu of an explicit contract provision, a marketplace seller may obtain a certificate from a marketplace facilitator providing that the marketplace facilitator is registered to and will collect and remit Colorado sales tax on all sales subject to tax.
+Marketplace sellers and multichannel sellers must keep records documenting they have contracted with a marketplace facilitator to sell through a marketplace, and the contract must explicitly provide that the marketplace facilitator will collect and remit Colorado state and stateadministered local sales taxes on all sales subject to tax.
+In lieu of an explicit contract provision, a marketplace seller may obtain certification from a marketplace facilitator that the marketplace facilitator is registered to and will collect and remit Colorado state and stateadministered local sales taxes on all sales subject to tax.
+The certification may take any form so long as the certification explicitly states that the marketplace facilitator will collect all state and state-administered local taxes applicable to sales in Colorado.

-Marketplace sellers and multichannel sellers must also keep records supporting the exclusion of facilitated sales from sale tax returns.
-In addition to the contract or certificate discussed above, marketplace sellers and multichannel sellers are advised to obtain reports from marketplace facilitators detailing each sale and the tax collected thereon.
+Marketplace sellers and multichannel sellers must also keep records supporting the exclusion of facilitated sales from sales tax returns.
+In addition to the contract or certification discussed above, marketplace sellers and multichannel sellers are advised to obtain reports from marketplace facilitators detailing each sale and the tax collected thereon.